vejsili/vejsili/README.md

 * **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ as a **TXT e-tech** consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy
 * [_Aerodynamic Multi-Objective Optimization of a NACA 65-(12)10 Stator Cascade in Axial Compressor_](https://github.com/vejsili/voyager/blob/main/docs/Vejsili_Mirsad_Project_MAOM_rev4_Open.pdf)
 * **Other projects**:
+    * _RANS simulations of HP9 axial compressor stage_
+    * _Two-way-coupling state simulation of a turbulent spray in air_
     * _6-DoF aircraft simulator in MATLAB Simulink_
     * _LES simulation of a turbulent channel in OpenFOAM_
     * _Numerical simulation of the Navier-Stokes equations - incompressible, 2D flow, staggered Finite Difference (FD) in FORTRAN_